Digvijaya (conquest): Shankara Vijayams

 Shankara Vijayams (IAST ') are traditional hagiographies of the Advaita Vedanta exegete Adi Shankara, describing his 'conquest of the four quarters'.
 In these hagiographies, Shankara is deified as a ruler-renunciate, bringing harmony to the four quarters.
-The genre may have been modelled on the digvijayas of Madhva, since the oldest Shankara-hagiography post-dates Madhva (1238-1317).
+The genre may have been modelled on the digvijayas of Madhva, since one of the earliest Shankara-hagiography post-dates Madhva (1238–1317).
 The Shankara-digvijayams mimick the royal digvijayams, as his 'conquest of the four quarters' and the establishment of his kingdom is followed by his coronation with this ascent of the Throne of Omniscience (sarvajña-pīṭha), akin to the rajasuya rites.